 And if you don’t handle a situation well, forgive yourself and try to repair any damage.
 For example, ‘I’m sorry.
 I didn’t handle yesterday’s conversation well.
 Let’s try again’.

 It’s a good idea to be flexible if your former partner needs to make changes to your co-parenting arrangements.
 After all, you’ll probably need flexibility at some stage too.
 Either of you might need to make changes – for example, to fit around the days a new partner’s children will be living with you, or changes to the days you work, or holiday plans.

 If you’ve repartnered you might need to talk about boundaries, because what was OK before might now feel uncomfortable.
-For example, your former partner might have come in and had a drink on a Sunday night when dropping off the children, but your new partner might prefer your former partner to stay at the door.
+For example, your former partner might have come in for a chat on a Sunday night when dropping off the children, but your new partner might prefer your former partner to stay at the door.